Black hole information recovery from gravitational waves: From Schwarzschild perturbations to GW data

 \subsection{Zerilli perturbation equation}

 We will consider here a Schwarzschild black hole formed from particles radially falling in, perturbing the metric and emitting gravitational radiation.
 Other types of perturbation have been considered, and many are solvable to first order~\cite{PhysRevD.74.104020}.
 Schwarzschild black hole perturbations are separable into ten scalar degrees of freedom using a tensorial harmonic basis, which can be reduced to four polar (P-even) and two axial (P-odd) degrees of freedom by an appropriate choice of gauge~\cite{PhysRev.108.1063}.
 We may then solve the Einstein field equations of each set separately, resulting in the Zerilli and Regge-Wheeler equations~\cite{PhysRev.108.1063}.
 Furthermore Chandrasekhar proved these equations were equivalent (isospectral)~\cite{doi:10.1098/rspa.1975.0066} through a supersymmetry transformation.
 Chandrasekhar also proved~\cite{10.2307/79047} that the limit of the Teukolsky equations at zero spin, where Kerr spacetimes become Schwarzschild, is equivalent to the Regge-Wheeler and Zerilli equations, as expected.
 Thus we expect our method to be generalizable to Kerr perturbations.
+We also expect the method to generalize to Reissner-Nortstrom black holes as it reduces to a Schwarzschild metric in the limit of zero charge, and since perturbations on this background follow at Zerilli-like equation.

 The Zerilli equation is obtained by perturbing a background Schwarzschild metric $g_{\mu\nu}=\textrm{diag}(-f(r),1/f(r),r^2,r^2\sin^2\theta)$, where $f(r)=(1-2M/r)$ and use $M=M_\textrm{BH}$ for notational brevity, with a small parity-even perturbation $h_{\mu\nu}^{even}$ such that $g_{\mu\nu}\rightarrow g_{\mu\nu}+h_{\mu\nu}^{even}$ and solving the field equations.
 Writing